PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-11 08:14:15
+Last updated: 2024-04-11 08:15:24
-Random Quote: That's where The Boys come in: Spank the bastards when they get out of line. - Billy Butcher
+Random Quote: If the cancer doesn't get him, it'll be the cops or a bullet to the head. - Mike Ehrmantraut